 Limited query abilities due to Firebase’s data stream model.
 The Firebase Database queries are limited.
 Certain query options can’t be combined.
 Because of this, you’ll have to choose, either you order the documents by date or filter them with user’s search query on the database side and perform the other action on the client side.

 4. Very oriented toward real-time sync

 Firebase seems very oriented toward real-time sync.
-If you type in a text field, the database gets updated automagically.
+If you type in a text field, the database gets updated automatically.
 If someone else types in a text field, your screen adjusts.
 The primary documentation examples and Angular integration seemed focused on this.
 It’s not what I wanted, though.
-I’d be fine writing queries and using an event handler to update the database, or receive someone else’s update.
+I’d be fine writing queries and using an event handler to update the database or receive someone else’s update.

 5. Security rules are limited

 Security rules might be one of our biggest struggles with Firebase.
 The rules have been designed to be fast for Firebase’s servers to execute at request time, but the downside of this is the rules are limited that it’s very hard to build an enterprise platform on top of them.

 The security rule json file quickly grows to be an unwieldy size and it’s rather terrifying to open up the rules editor and touch it lest you break the rules and bring down the entire application.

 Conclusion: If you’re building something cool and needs a fast, reliable database, user authentication, and usage tracking, then Firebase is a great way to go.
 Not recommended for the complex project.
 Large application, very few people use serverless if you do not want later to pay expensive to sit back.